 Transcoders by streaming platform:

-Mixer: Partners get full access to transcoders – With Mixer Pro, you get access for a 480p transcoder.
+Mixer: Partners get full access to transcoders – With Mixer Pro, you get access to a 480p transcoder.

 Twitch: Partners get full access to transcoders, Twitch Affiliates get access occasionally.
 Twitch hasn’t exposed any “real” stats but the size of your audience in-streams seems to matter.
 How about the ones that are not affiliated?
 Really rarely.